website-scraper/node-website-scraper/README.md

 * `memory` - Data is store in memory in its raw format (default).
 * `memory-compressed` - Data is stored in memory but compressed using zlib.
 This is more memory efficient at the expense of CPU time spend compressing and decompressing.
-* `fs` / `filesystem` - Data is stored in temporary files on the filesystem.
+* `filesystem` - Data is stored in temporary files on the filesystem.
 This is the most memory efficient but it is strongly recommended to only use this mode with a solid state drive.

 #### plugins